CarmineToriello95/absence_manager_app/README.md

 - Development device: iPhone 15 Simulator with iOS 17

 The application has been implemented for **mobile devices**.
-However, it is possible to test it on Github pages https://carminetoriello95.github.io/.

 ## App Preview